8-5-0/pwn_everywhere/README.md

 * open it with command `open -a XQuartz`
 #### Docker
 * build image with Dockerfile
-  *You can custimize Dockerfile, .zshrc and install.sh as you like.*
+  *You can custimize Dockerfile, .zshrc and install.sh as you will.*

 #### Key Components
 ```